 Cost: $0.06 per 1,000 tokens is not that cheap.

 That's where on-device AI (also known as local AI or offline AI) comes in.
+From improved data protection and lower latency to cost efficiency and better customizability, the reasons for using offline AI are many.

 In 2025, you can easily run compact models (under 4GB) on your laptop without a GPU.
 Models like Phi, Gemma, LLaVA, and DeepSeek, among others.
 And they aren't toys.
 They can write, summarize, classify, translate, code, and more.